Gmhax/technocore-one-command/README.md

 ## What It Does

-The setup script provides a one-command workflow for creating and using a Technocore agent identity.
+### The setup script provides a one-command workflow for creating and using a Technocore agent identity.

-It:

 1. Checks Python, Git, and curl
 2. Downloads the official Technocore DID starter